ClinkY99/VSoundCheckr/README.md

 *Please note: this project is still under active development, but takes lower priority than my studies at university.
 Development might be slow throughout the year.*

 Upcoming and planned features:
-- GUI (currently SoundCheckr is a console based application, I am aiming to develop a custom UI for easier use)
+- GUI (currently VSoundCheckr is a console based application, I am aiming to develop a custom UI for easier use)
 - Exporting to wav and mp4
 - MAC and LINUX port

+## Known Issues
+> [!WARNING]
+> If you exit the program by closing the command prompt window, due to limitations with console based applications the program will not run important cleanup functions.
+This could lead to a bluescreen on windows pc while using ASIO as well as not properly closing save database leading to potential loss of data.
+>
+> PLEASE EXIT USING INTERNAL MENU TO AVOID THIS

 ## Macro Values
-SoundCheckr supports a number of midi macros for interfacing with the audio board.
+VSoundCheckr supports a number of midi macros for interfacing with the audio board.
 All of the midi macros are received as a program change command.

 | Action | Midi Command |
 |--------|--------------|